 Anti-embolism stockings are more specific in purpose.
-They’re designed to help maintain circulation, thus preventing blood clots, for bed-bound patients, particularly those confined to bed after surgery.
+They’re designed to help maintain circulation, thus preventing blood clots, particularly for anyone confined to a bed after surgery.

-Most compression socks you’d find on store shelves, be it an athletic store or even a drugstore, are going to be of light to medium compression, anyway, she says.
+Most compression socks you’ll find on store shelves — be it a sporting goods store or drugstore — are going to be of light to medium compression, but you may want to reconsider getting an over-the-counter version or purchasing compression socks online.

-One more thing to consider is below- or above-knee socks, Dr. Botek notes, and below-knee are more common.
-“If you have thicker calf muscles, I would say go with the above-knee compression socks,” she says.
-“Sometimes that extra few inches of material can create more comfort at the top of your calf so it’s not necessarily tight on your skin there.”
+“If you have thicker calf muscles, I would say go with the above-knee compression socks,” advises Dr. Botek.
+“Sometimes, that extra few inches of material can create more comfort at the top of your calf, so it’s not necessarily tight on your skin there.”

 But remember: Taking care of your legs and overall health takes much more than pulling on a pair of socks and calling it a day.